-In April 2014 I went to Innsbruck, Austria, to interview Mark Stüttler, an entrepreneur and founder, besides his brother Manuel Stüttler, of the Mushroom Research Center Austria (MRCA).
+In April 2014 I went to Innsbruck, Austria, to interview Mark Stüttler, an entrepreneur and founder, together with his brother Manuel Stüttler, of the Mushroom Research Center Austria (MRCA).
 The MRCA is a respected institution between the fungicultors worldwide, and also one of the most dynamic and innovative mycelium spawn producers of Europe through the trademark Tyroler Glückspilze.

-When did you start to grow mushrooms?
+When did you start growing mushrooms?

 Our mushroom adventure started in 1996 with a spore print of a Mexican magic mushroom (Psilocybe cubensis) that we got from Paul Stamets.
-Since then me and my brother Manuel have been researching and collecting knowledge all around the world, while building at the same time a huge collection of fungal cultures.
+Since then me and my brother Manuel have been researching and collecting knowledge all around the world, while building, at the same time, a huge collection of fungal cultures.
 My brother Manuel studied biotechnology and has worked in many laboratories, experience which I consider a key point that helped us to develop our business.

 Could you explain me a bit about your business, please?